isomerpages/moe-angmokiosec/_amkss/Announcements.md

 title: Announcements
 permalink: /amkss/announcements/
 description: ""
+variant: markdown
 ---
+##### **2024 Secondary One Registration Exercise**

+Information on the 2024 Secondary One Registration exercise is now available at this link:

+Information pertaining to Secondary One Class Allocation will be sent directly to parents/guardians via Parents Gateway one day after the release of Secondary One Posting results by 5pm.

 ##### **School Graduation Certificates**

 Dear Graduates of 2022 Cohort 4E, 5NA and 4N